-Janelle Monaé to play Josephine Baker in WW2 series 'De La Resistance'
+Janelle Monáe to play Josephine Baker in WW2 series 'De La Resistance'

-Janelle Monaé is set to play entertainer and French Resistance agent Josephine Baker in an upcoming TV series.
+Janelle Monáe is set to play entertainer and French Resistance agent Josephine Baker in an upcoming TV series.

 From studio A24, De La Resistance will follow Baker’s role as a spy for the French Resistance in the Second World War.
 It will also cover her career as an entertainer, after she became the first Black woman to star in a major motion picture in 1927 silent film Siren Of The Tropics.